elab/jgit-buildnumber/README.md

 countCommitsSince*Inclusive*<br>countCommitsSince*Exclusive* | Specifies since which ancestor commit (inclusive or exclusive) to count commits.
 Can be specified as tag (annotated or lightweight) or SHA-1 (complete or abbreviated).<br>If such commit is not found, all commits get counted.
 If both, inclusive and exclusive parameters are specified, the "inclusive" version wins.<br><br>Useful if you only want to count commits since start of the current development iteration.<br>Default: not set (all commits get counted).
 <a name="buildNumberFormat">buildNumberFormat</a>            | JavaScript expression to format/compose the `git.buildNumber`.
 Uses JS engine from JDK.
 All properties are exposed to JavaScript as global String variables (names without `git.` prefix).
 JavaScript engine is initialized only if `buildNumberFormat` is provided.<br><br>Example: `branch + "." + commitsCount + "/" + commitDate + "/" + shortRevision + (dirty.length > 0 ? "-" + dirty : "");`<br><br>Default: `<tag or branch>.<commitsCount>.<shortRevision>-<dirty>`<br> or, more precisely, equivalent of JavaScript (evaluation result of the last line gets returned; real implementation is in Java for performance):<br>`name = (tag.length > 0) ? tag : (branch.length > 0) ? branch : "UNNAMED";`<br>`name + "." + commitsCount + "." + shortRevision + (dirty.length > 0 ? "-" + dirty : "");`
 repositoryDirectory                                          | Directory to start searching Git root from, should contain `.git` directory or be a subdirectory of such directory.
 Default: `${project.basedir}`.
 <a name="runOnlyAtExecutionRoot">runOnlyAtExecutionRoot</a>  | Setting this parameter to `false` allows to re-read metadata from Git repo in every submodule of a multi-module project, not only in the root one.
-Note: the properties extracted in parent module get propagated to child modules anyway; this parameter is merely a workaround if something goes wrong.
 Default: `true`.
 skip                                                         | Setting this parameter to `true` will skip plugin execution.
 Default: `false`.